 The base-running debacle taught me an important lesson.
 We signed up to have fun and try a new sport; not to win MVP at age six.
 So with that in mind, we focused on fun for the rest of the season.
 Not mistakes.
 Not how many times we got thrown out.
 Not missing the ball in the outfield.
 And certainly not how much time we spent on the bench.

 For years, I’ve said that youth sports teaches important life lessons.
 Up until now, I thought the lessons were just for the kids.
 Most of the time, they are.
-But from where I’m sitting, we parents have some things to learn, too.
+But from where I’m sitting, I have some things to learn, too.